-Employee Engagement and Talent Development: Alamo Group's culture aims to promote a diverse, inclusive, and respectful workplace.
+Employee Engagement and Talent Development: Alamo Group aims to create a culture of equal employment opportunity and inclusive and respectful workplace.
 Attracting, developing, and retaining our team of highly talented and motivated employees is key to Alamo Group's success in meeting our customers' needs and sustaining the Company's growth.
 In addition to developing internal candidates, so they are "ready now" when opportunities arise, we also recruit external candidates with future stretch potential.
 Employees are provided a wide range of professional development experiences, at all stages in their careers.
 We offer tuition reimbursement, a broad range of leadership development experiences, vocational and trade skills training, and external partnerships with educational institutions across the globe.
 Welder training, apprenticeships, and local partnerships with various educational programs and high schools enable our operating companies to hire and grow critical manufacturing skills.
 The Alamo Group Learning & Development Academy builds leadership capabilities and offers technical skills training for our production floor employees.
 Programs are available on-demand and training is easily accessible to employees.
-Virtual, in-person and on-campus programs are offered to encourage cross-location and cross-functional networking that foster and support our culture of continuous improvement.
+Virtual, in-person and on-campus programs are offered to encourage cross-location and crossfunctional networking that foster and support our culture of continuous improvement.

-Commitment to Diversity and Inclusion: We recognize, value, and respect the individual differences of our employees and believe that a diverse set of backgrounds, experiences, and perspectives is crucial to our ability to continue to innovate, collaborate, and meet the needs of our global workforce and customers.
+Commitment to Equal Employment Opportunity and Inclusion: We recognize, value, and respect the individual differences of our employees and believe that a varied set of backgrounds, education, experiences, and perspectives is crucial to our ability to continue to innovate, collaborate, and meet the needs of our global workforce and customers.
 We promote an inclusive environment through policies and training, so that employees feel empowered to contribute to the Company's ongoing success.
-Career opportunities are marketed internally and externally to a wide network of organizations and job boards, such as Women in Manufacturing, so we can source diverse candidate pools.
+Career opportunities are marketed internally as well as externally to a wide network of organizations and job boards so we can encourage a broad pool of candidates.
 We actively volunteer and engage in local community projects and contribute donations to charitable organizations to positively impact the communities and markets in which our employees live and work.